nafiBUETMe/Rover_Comm_setup/README.md

 This `README.md` file goes through the steps needed to setup communication between Jetson nano i.e. rover and a laptop i.e. base station.

-We use ROCKER M2 router for communication in both rover and the antenna.
+We use ROCKER M2 router for communication in both rover and the ground station.

 .